 Joe publishes frequently on IP topics in China and contributes regularly to position papers on legislative reforms issued by trade groups and professional associations.

-In the late 1990’s, Joe was involved in the creation of the QBPC and the Global Leaders Alliance Against Counterfeiting (now merged into BASCAP).
-He served as Vice Chairman of the QBPC for several years and remains active in its Legal Committee and Internet Task Force.
+In the late 1990’s, Joe was involved in the creation of the Quality Brands Protection Committee (QBPC) and the Global Leaders Alliance Against Counterfeiting (later merged into BASCAP).
+Joe served as the QBPC’s Vice Chairman and chair of its Legal Working Group for several years and remains active in its committees.